mdaffin/disconnected.systems/site/blog/bare-metal-rust-on-the-teensy-3.1/index.md

 The rest of the code is a direct port from the [C example](https://gist.github.com/mdaffin/f9132c388fae9ef5f5fe#file-blink-c).
-The only real difference is the syntax, its function is identical the the C version and is described in my [previous post](../bare-metal-c-on-the-teensy-3.1/).
+The only real difference is the syntax, its function is identical the C version and is described in my [previous post](../bare-metal-c-on-the-teensy-3.1/).

 One thing to note however is there is no volatile keyword in rust.
 Instead we define the macros without it and use `volatile_store` to write the value and